saintskeeper/morgana-agent-protocol/README.md

 - **CONSIDER**: Optional improvements (style, minor optimizations)

-Each command is designed to work standalone or as part of the orchestrated QDIRECTOR workflow, providing flexibility for both automated and manual development processes.
+Each command is designed to work standalone or as part of the orchestrated MORGANA-DIRECTOR workflow, providing flexibility for both automated and manual development processes.

 ### 🧪 Integration Testing